 The worship at St Peter’s is broad-based and welcoming, with something for everyone.
-St Peter’s is a Eucharistic community, gathering three times a week to celebrate Holy Communion.
+St Peter’s is a Eucharistic community, gathering two or sometimes three times a week to celebrate Holy Communion.
 Everyone is welcome.

 These are our regular services:

-- All-age family service on the third Sunday of the month.
+- Family Communion is on the third Sunday of the month.

 On Thursdays at 10am we have a midweek service of Holy Communion using the 1982 Scottish Liturgy (modern words).
 After this service, we gather for coffee, refreshments and fellowship.

-On Sundays at 8.30am we have a quiet service of Holy Communion using the 1970 liturgy (traditional language).
-On Sundays at 10.30am we have a sung Eucharist, using the 1982 Scottish Liturgy (modern words).
+On the 1st and 3rd Sundays at 9.30am we have a quiet service of Holy Communion using the 1970 liturgy (traditional language).
+On the 4th Sunday at 9.30am we have a quiet service of Matins.
+On Sundays at 11.00am we have a sung Holy Communion, using the 1982 Scottish Liturgy (modern words).
 We gather for coffee, refreshment and fellowship after these services too.

-There is an active Sunday School during the 10.30am Sunday service, with children’s activities during term time for some of the service.
-On the third Sunday of every month, there is an all-age family service, usually with communion, offering a slightly more informal and creative worship suitable for all ages.
+There is an active Sunday School during the 11.00am Sunday service, with children’s activities during term time for some of the service.
+On the third Sunday of every month, there is a family Holy Communion, offering a slightly more informal and creative worship suitable for all ages.

 At communions, all who wish to receive the bread and wine are welcome to do so.
 Alternatively, you can receive a simple blessing at this point in the service.
 If you struggle climbing the steps to the altar rail, please let a sidesperson know and we can bring communion to you in your seat.